duesee/imap-next/proxy/README.md

 Examples:

+* Support
   * `XOAUTH2` could transparently be added to non-supporting clients
+* Security
+    * Encryption could be transparently added such that emails are always appended in encrypted form and decrypted during fetching
+* Support & Security
+  * Vintage clients could use the proxy as a TLS/Compatibility gateway (See ["Using modern email on vintage clients"](https://julienblanchard.com/articles/modern-email-and-vintage-clients).)
+* Performance
   * Support for "capabilities in greetings" or `LITERAL+` could be transparently added to improve performance
-* Encryption could be transparently added such that emails are always appended in encrypted form and decrypted during fetching
-* Vintage clients could use the proxy as a TLS gateway
+* Testing
   * Messages could be forwarded to other software for analysis
   * Protocol traces could be automatically analyzed for supported features
+  * Proxy could inject non-semantic changes to expose interoperability issues (See issue #62.)